gyda13/First-Vapor-API/README.md

 ## What is next?
-now am going to build a CRUD IOS App using this API
+now am going to build a CRUD iOS App using this API
 </br> https://github.com/gyda13/Crud-Vapor-App